slackapi/bolt-js/docs/_future/create_new_app.md

 ```
 slack create my-app -t slack-samples/bolt-js-request-time-off
 ```
 This command creates an app through the CLI by cloning a specified template.
-In this case, the template is the [Bolt JS Request Time Off](https://github.com/slack-samples/bolt-js-request-time-off) application.
+In this case, the template is the [Bolt for JavaScript Request Time Off](https://github.com/slack-samples/bolt-js-request-time-off) application.

 The application will take a few moments to set up and clone the repository.
 Once the app is successfully created, you should see a message like this:
 ```